-It’s done by diluting three to five times the normal amount of chlorine or other chemical sanitizer with water, slowly pouring it into the pool’s return line, letting it filter throughout the pool, and then slowly refilling the pool with water over time.
+It’s done by diluting three to five times the normal amount of chlorine or other chemical sanitizers with water, slowly pouring it into the pool’s return line, letting it filter throughout the pool, and then slowly refilling the pool with water over time.
 Use shock regularly to kill off growth and oxidize.
 During swim season, test your pool’s total chlorine and free chlorine levels frequently.
 The best time to shock is early evening.

 Sanitize your pool water and kill bacteria with Chlorine and Bromine.
-Chlorine is primary sanitizer.
-It protected from sunlight degradation and kill algae.
-Chlorine level of 1-3 ppm should be maintained in the pool at all times.
+Chlorine is the primary sanitizer.
+It protected from sunlight degradation and kills algae.
+A chlorine level of 1-3 ppm should be maintained in the pool at all times.
 One dose will usually last anywhere from 3-7 days.
 Bromine is an alternative to chlorine.
 Bromine is more stable than chlorine at higher water temperatures.
 Bromine use as a sanitizer limits you to using a non- chlorine shock.
 Bromine provides a reliable method for killing bacteria and is an ideal means to keep your pool clear.
 Bromine needs to be maintained within 2-4 ppm and you are guaranteed an easy and low-maintenance swimming season.

 Looking for fast results?
 When we talk about properly balanced pool water, we mean it has just the right pH, total alkalinity and calcium hardness levels.
 Maintain correct levels and everything should run smoothly, it prevents scale formation that can damage pool equipment, stain surfaces and cloud your water keep for proper balancing.
 Best of all, it prevents eye and skin irritation.